 By this age, we’ve been through endless changes and transitions.
 This is what’s happening.
 Now you have a few tools and a book that might be of use.

-Perhaps the most important message to Jeanne and Gayle, to you and myself, is that truly, this too shall pass.
+Perhaps the most important message to you and myself is that truly, this too shall pass.
 And, we will be different at the other end.
 How different is up to you, and how you use these sacred passages to sculpt your soul and enrich your life is your journey.
 Along which there will be….

 …more change.
 But you’ll be ready.